Juana Díaz, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Juana Díaz is administered by a mayor.
 The current mayor is Ramón Hernández Torres, from the Popular Democratic Party (PPD).
-Hernández was elected at the 2000 general election.
+Hernández was first elected at the 2000 general election.

 Part of the city belongs to the Puerto Rico Senatorial district V, which is represented by two senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales, from the Popular Democratic Party, were elected as district senators.
-The other part of the city belongs to the Puerto Rico Senatorial district VI, which has been represented by Miguel Pereira Castillo and Angel M. Rodríguez since 2012.
+In 2024, Marially González Huertas from the Popular Democratic Party and Jamie Barlucea, from the New Progressive Party, were elected as district senators.
+The other part of the city belongs to the Puerto Rico Senatorial district VI, which has been represented by Rafael Santos Ortiz and Wilmer Reyes Berríos of the New Progressive Party since 2024.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag of Juana Díaz is rectangular in shape, formed by two triangles whose hypotenuse extends from the upper left corner to the lower right corner.
 The upper triangle is white, the symbol of silver and the lower triangle is yellow or gold.
 At its center is the coat of arms of Juana Díaz in its natural colors.